g-w1/blog/_drafts/2021-3-15-elf-linux.md

 ## Writing To Stuff

-Before we write to a file, we must write the headers to a buffer so that we can add the machine code after them (we can do multiple writes to a file, but that is innefecient).
+Before we write to a file, we must write the headers to a buffer so that we can add the machine code after them (we can do multiple writes to a file, but that is inefficient).

 In Zig, we can represent a code buffer as a `std.ArrayList(u8)`.
 Notice how Zig handles generics: a generic structure is just a function that takes a type and returns one: